redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

+### Other Test Types

 There are several other node/text types you can query against with RTL including `title`, `role` and `alt` attributes, form labels, placeholder text, and more.
-If you still can't access the node or text you're looking for there is a fallback attribute you can add to any DOM element and that can always be found: `data-testid` which you can access by `getByTestId`, `queryByTestId` and others.
+If you still can't access the node or text you're looking for there is a fallback attribute you can add to any DOM element and that can always be found: `data-testid` which you can access by `getByTestId`, `queryByTestId` and others (but it involves including that attribute in your rendered HTML always, not just when running the test suite).

 Here's a cheatsheet from React Testing Library with the various permuations of `getBy`, `queryBy` and siblings: https://testing-library.com/docs/react-testing-library/cheatsheet/

+In addition to testing for static things like text and attributes, you can also fire events and check that the DOM responds as expected.
+Read more about [user-events](https://testing-library.com/docs/ecosystem-user-event), [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom) and more at the [official Testing Library docs site](https://testing-library.com/docs/).

 ### Mocking GraphQL Calls